Working at an Amazon Warehouse: What Is It Like Working for Amazon?

 - Be able to pass a mouth swab drug test.

 - Not been convicted of a violent felony.

 - Pass a simple screening test for reading comprehension.

-- Be available to work one of the 4 day on, 3 day off shifts that are available.
+- Be available to work one of the four day on, three day off shifts that are available.

 Have you ever considered working for Amazon?

 The Physical Side of Working Inside the Amazon Warehouse

 Physical exercise is an understatement.
 I have worked as a ground picker, a picker that drove PIT equipment, a packer on the line to box product for shipment, and a stower that puts merchandise into the bins.
 Each position that I held was just as physically demanding as the others in one way or another.
 Here's a quick description of each of the jobs that I held while working there:

 - Ground Picker: You walk for MILES a day pushing a cart that becomes heavier with each item that you scan and pick from the bins.
 It is a 10 hour workday of non-stop walking.
 It is amazing how much pain goes through your body until you have been doing the job for about a month.
 The good thing is that you will be in excellent physical shape, will probably lose a few pounds (I lost almost 20), and will have the privilege of being able to eat anything that you want without having to worry about gaining weight.